margretheby/react-project/README.md

 # JavaScript Framework Course Assignment
 <img src="https://github.com/margretheby/react-project/blob/main/billies.png" alt="Screenshot of the Billie's website on desktop">
+This was the course assignment after five weeks of learning React in the fall of 2023, during the frontend course at from Noroff school of technology and digital media.

 ## Description
-This was an assignment the second semester of second year at from Noroff school of technology and digital media.
-The main purpose was to apply what we had learn during the JavaScript Framework course.

 ### Goal
 To apply knowledge of React to build an eCom store.